 The Permit3 tree is not purely unbalanced.
 It is a hybrid: subtrees of related permissions (often per-token groupings) are balanced internally for simplicity, and the top-level structure connecting those subtrees is unbalanced to put the expensive chains near the root.
 This keeps the signing and verification code tractable while still capturing the gas asymmetry.

 For applications that only target one chain, this is all moot.
 Permit2 works fine and the Merkle overhead is pure cost.
-For applications spanning multiple chains, the unbalanced design is the feature that makes one-signature cross-chain usable without eating the gas budget.
+For applications spanning multiple chains, the unbalanced design is the feature that makes the one-signature settlement model usable without eating the gas budget.

 Nonce Management: Bitmap vs Salt